twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ### Font Overview
 Version 5.0 until 6.5 includes a menu to either toggle or jump to bookmarks for each glyph (the menu is hidden since version 7.0 & above).

+### Composite Glyph Properties
+This dialog includes a text box with glyph indexes at the top right corner (it is shown in old versions only).

 ### OpenType Designer
 These buttons are shown only for kerning tables.